erxes/erxes/docs/docs/components/GettingStarted/introduction.md

 import { Examples } from './introduction.js'

-<p>We transfered the common ui that we use with our enterprize companies, plugins and erxes into common components.</p>
+<p>We transfered the common ui into common components.
+We use them on erxes, erxes plugins and our enterprize companies.
+You can learn everything about erxes-ui common components, utilities, erxes-icon, and so on.</p>

 ## Installation